 A Mediterranean-style diet

 A Mediterranean diet emphasizes fruits, vegetables, whole grains, beans, nuts and seeds, and olive oil, and includes moderate amounts of fish, poultry, and dairy products, while limiting red meat.
-This eating pattern has long been recognized as promoting better cardiovascular health and lowering the risk of certain cancers.
-In addition, a Mediterranean diet appears to lower the risk of developing MCI and slow the progression to dementia in people who have the condition.
+This eating pattern has long been recognized as promoting better cardiovascular health ,lowering the risk of certain cancers, and may protect against cognitive decline.
+A Mediterranean diet also appears to lower the risk of developing MCI and slow the progression to dementia in people who have the condition.

 However, experts do not recommend drinking alcohol to prevent cognitive decline.
 If you enjoy an occasional alcoholic beverage, you should limit your consumption to no more than two drinks a day if you are a man or one drink if you are a woman.

 In the JAMA study, heavy drinkers—defined as more than four drinks per day or 14 per week for men and more than three drinks per day or seven per week for women—had a 22% higher Alzheimer's risk than the nondrinkers.

 Getting consistent, good-quality sleep is known to improve overall health and may prevent cognitive decline.
 Our bodies rely on a certain amount of regular sleep for a variety of essential functions, many of them in the brain.
 Studies have shown that people who regularly sleep less than the recommended seven to eight hours a night score lower on tests of mental function.
 This may be because learning and memories are consolidated during sleep.